-2011 marked a new chapter in the life of Immanuel Primary School with the opening of the state of the art Early Learning Centre.
+2011 marked a new chapter in the life of Immanuel Primary School (IPS) with the opening of the state of the art Early Learning Centre (ELC).

-The ELC Program is guided by the International Baccalaureate Primary Years Program where children are challenged to investigate ideas and develop understandings under the umbrella of broad-based themes that are addressed at each year level of the PYP and considered ‘essential in the context of a programme of international education’.
+The ELC Programme is guided by the International Baccalaureate (IB) Primary Years Program (PYP) where children are challenged to investigate ideas and develop understandings under the umbrella of broad based themes that are addressed at each year level of the PYP and considered ‘essential in the context of a programme of international education’.

-The principles, practises, pedagogy and learning outcomes of The Early Years Learning Framework for Australia are beautifully interwoven with the IB framework resulting in an exciting and vibrant child-centred, play-based inquiry curriculum.
+The princples, practices, pedagogy and learning outcomes of The Early Years Learing Framework for Australia are beautifully interwoven with the IB framework resulting in an exciting and vibrant child-centre, play based inquiry curriculum.

 School’s throughout Australia are required by Government regulations to meet basic standards in the quality of schooling they provide.

 The requirements for Early Childhood Services are even more rigorous than for schools – clearly because the care for younger students (who are not yet independent) needs to be of high quality.

 On Friday 14th August 2015 the Immanuel Primary Early Learning Centre participated in the National Assessment and Rating Process.

 This involved preparing and submitting an extensive range of documents and an expert assessor visiting the ELC for a day.

 The assessor observes staff interacting with children, checking safety procedures, planning documents and record keeping.
 Indeed all aspects of operating the centre.